Begonia: Description

 With 2,002 species, Begonia is one of the largest genera of flowering plants.
 The species are terrestrial (sometimes epiphytic) herbs or undershrubs, and occur in subtropical and tropical moist climates, in South and Central America, Africa, and southern Asia.
 Terrestrial species in the wild are commonly upright-stemmed, rhizomatous, or tuberous.
 The plants are monoecious, with unisexual male and female flowers occurring separately on the same plant; the male contains numerous stamens, and the female has a large inferior ovary and two to four branched or twisted stigmas.
 In most species, the fruit is a winged capsule containing numerous minute seeds, although baccate fruits are also known.
-The leaves, which are often large and variously marked or variegated, are usually asymmetric (unequal-sided).
+The leaves, which are often large and variously marked or variegated, are usually asymmetric such that their left side and right side are different sizes.
+The plants vary in size from less than a foot to the recently discovered Begonia giganticaulis which can exceed twelve feet (3.6 meters) in height.

 Taxonomy

 The genus name Begonia was coined by Charles Plumier, a French patron of botany, and adopted by Linnaeus in 1753, to honor Michel Bégon, a former governor of the French colony of Saint-Domingue (now Haiti).